Chain of custody

-We strive to return your pet’s ashes to you within 5 working days of receiving your booking, depending on whether other arrangements have been made.
+We strive to return your pet’s ashes to you within 10 days of receiving your pet, depending on whether other arrangements have been made.
 The time it takes to receive your pet’s ashes may vary depending on your location, and your choice of vessel or memorialisation option.

 Yes, we provide same-day private cremation services with two options available to you.
 These include: